Phoenix Probation Violation Lawyer (ARS 13-901)

 Probation is generally a more desirable sentence than jail time, but it’s imperative that you honor the conditions you’re given.
-Probation may require you to perform community service and appear in court among other specifications.
+Probation may require you to perform community service and appear in court while following specific limitations or requirements.

 Types of Probation Violations